-- 6.1 Twins, multiple births and children born in the academic year will be considered as individuals alongside all other applicants.
+- 6. Admission arrangements that apply to all RBKC community schools (except Fox Primary School) - 6.1 Twins, multiple births and children born in the academic year will be considered as individuals alongside all other applicants.
 Every effort will be made to accommodate all children within the same school even if this means that the PAN will be exceeded. - 6.2 Children attending nursery class at a school Parents of children attending the nursery class at a school must reapply for a reception class place.
 There is no automatic transfer from the nursery class to the reception class at a school.
-The infant or primary school where a child attends a nursery class will not necessarily be able to offer a placein reception.

-- 6.3 Split residence Where a child lives with parents with shared responsibility, the address where the child spends the majority of the school week should be used for the school application.
+The infant or primary school where a child attends a nursery class will not necessarily be able to offer a place in reception. - 6.3 Split residence Where a child lives with parents with shared responsibility, the address where the child spends the majority of the school week should be used for the school application.
 If there is a genuine 50/50 shared arrangement in place, the address where the child lives is determined using a joint declaration from the parents stating the pattern of residence.
-In cases where an agreement cannot be agreed and Child Benefit is claimed, the address that is registered for this claim will be used.
-In the situation where there are ongoing Family Court proceedings, the Council will consider the approach to be taken for processing on a case by case basis. - 6.4 Random allocation any applicants requiring order of priority using random allocation, will be determined using a Third Party Draw Service.
+In cases where an agreement cannot be agreed and Child Tax Credit is claimed, the address that is registered for this claim will be used.
+In the situation where there are ongoing Family Court proceedings, the Council will consider the approach to be taken for processing on a case by case basis. - 6.4 Random allocation any applicants requiring order of priority using random allocation, will be determined using a Third Party Draw Service Random.org.
 This process is independent of the school and managed by the Council's Admissions Team - 6.5 Date of admission/deferred entry Children will normally be admitted to the reception year for community primary schools in the September following their fourth birthday.

 In line with the Admissions Code, parents can defer their child's entry to the reception year until later in the school year, where they have been offered a place at a school to start before they are of compulsory school age.
 Where entry is deferred, the school will hold the place for that child and not offer it to another child.
 However, entry cannot be deferred beyond the beginning of the term after the child's fifth birthday, nor beyond the end of the Reception Year.
 In practice this means that parents could defer entry until January for children born between 1 September and 31 December, or until April for children born between 1 January and 31 August.
-Parents can also request that their childattends part-time until he/she reaches compulsory school age.
+Parents can also request that their child attends part-time until he/she reaches compulsory school age.